About Cary Crime Stoppers

 Q. What is Cary Crime Stoppers?

-A. Cary Crime Stoppers is a volunteer organization comprised of local citizens dedicated to the reduction and quick resolution of crime.
-Cary Crime Stoppers gather funds to reward individuals who provide information anonymously to our local police department so that crimes can be solved.
+A. Cary Crime Stoppers is a volunteer organization comprised of local citizens dedicated to the reduction and quick resolution of crime in our town.
+Cary Crime Stoppers gathers funds to reward individuals who provide information anonymously to our local police department so that crimes can be solved.
+Cary Crime Stoppers will pay up to $1,500 for certain crimes - when your information leads to an arrest.
+In addition, Crime Stoppers tipsters do not have to go to court because they are anonymous tipsters.

 Q. How did Crime Stoppers begin?

-As a non-profit organization, Cary Crime Stoppers involves the community, the media and law enforcement in the fight against crime.
-Crime Stoppers works with the Cary Police Department, but we are not part of the police department and our Board Members are not police officers.
+A. As a non-profit organization, Cary Crime Stoppers involves the community, the media, and law enforcement in the fight against crime.
+Cary Crime Stoppers partners in a collaborative effort with the Cary Police Department, but we are not part of the police department and our Board Members are not police officers.
+We are community citizens who manage the Cary Crime Stoppers organization.

-Most of the information received by Crime Stoppers is by telephone and all calls to Crime Stoppers are kept in complete confidence.
-When Crime Stoppers receive a call, it is logged in with the date and time along with a brief summary of the caller's information.
-Callers are given a confidential code number that is used to identify the caller in subsequent transactions.
-(Caller ID is not used on any of our lines)
+Information received by Crime Stoppers is by telephone and all calls to Cary Crime Stoppers are kept strictly confidential.
+When Crime Stoppers receives a call, the summary of the tipster's information is generated into a confidential report by the Coordinator. the Coordinator assigns a confidential tip code number to the report that is used by the tipster in subsequent communication with the Coordinator.
+Caller ID is not used on our tip line.

-Citizens who supply information leading to an arrest and indictment are eligible for a reward of up to $2500.00.
-At the time of the initial phone call, the caller is given instructions on when to call back to check on the case.
-When the caller does call back, if the information they provided resulted in an arrest and indictment, the caller will be given information on how to collect the reward and still remain anonymous.
+Citizen tipsters who supply information leading to an arrest are eligible for a cash reward of up to$1,500.00, for certain crimes.
+At the time of the initial phone call, the tipster is given instructions on when to call back to check on the case.
+When the tipster does call back and if the information they provided resulted in an arrest, the tipster will be given information on how to collect the reward and still remain anonymous.
+No member of Cary Police Department or Cary Crime Stoppers will ever meet with the tipster.

 Q. How is Cary Crime Stoppers funded?

-A. Contributions are received from local businesses, social clubs, business men and women, and local citizens.
-Cary Crime Stoppers is a non-profit organization under Section 501 (c)(3) of the IRS Code, so all contributions made will be tax deductible.
-Mail Contributions to:
+A. Contributions are received from fundraisers, local businesses, other non-profit organizations, and local citizens.
+Cary Crime Stoppers is a non-profit organization under Section 501 (c)(3) of the IRS Code, so all contributions made are tax deductible.
+We welcome donations to our program and will provide a receipt with our Tax ID# for tax purposes.

 Cary Crime Stoppers